DrInfy/sharpy-sc2/README.md

-# sc2-sharpy
+# sharpy-sc2

-Python framework for rapid development of Starcraft 2 AI bots
+Sharpy is a Python framework for rapid development of Starcraft 2 AI bots.

-Sharpy uses [python-sc2](https://github.com/BurnySc2/python-sc2) and it is the framework used by [Sharpened Edge](https://ai-arena.net/bots/40/).
+Sharpy is built on top of [python-sc2](https://github.com/BurnySc2/python-sc2) and it is the framework used by [Sharpened Edge](https://ai-arena.net/bots/40/) bot.

+Sharpy was created to make it as easy as possible to create practice dummies for testing against Sharpened Edge.
+Sharpy contains everything needed to run all the practise dummies, as well as means to create more.

+Sharpy is a work in progress.
+The folder structure and classes are subject to change.

 **Build statuses**